 Nothing beats delicious and hearty chili.
 Such a versatile dish.
 You can set up a chili bar where everyone can top their own.
-Or, use it to make a taco salad or stuff a baked potato.
-This fabulous chili is now very skinny due to using ground turkey and draining the fat, cooking the onions in the microwave and rinsing the beans before adding to the pot.
-These skinny changes make a dramatic difference in the skinny facts.
-For a 1 cup serving, this skinny chili has 227 calories, only 2 grams of fat and 5 Weight Watchers POINTS PLUS.
+Or, use it to make taco salads or stuffed baked potatoes.
+This fabulous chili is very skinny due to using ground turkey and draining the fat, cooking the onions in the microwave instead of sauteing in oil, and rinsing the beans before adding to the pot.
+These skinny changes make a dramatic difference in the Skinny Facts.
+Each 1 cup serving has 227 calories, only 2 grams of fat and 5 Weight Watchers POINTS PLUS.
 This recipe freezes great and can easily be doubled or tripled.

 Prep Time: 10 minutes

 1 package ground turkey (about 1- 1¼ pounds)

 1 clove fresh garlic, chopped or 1½ teaspoons from a jar.

 1 (14 oz) jar pasta or tomato sauce (I like pasta sauce from a jar such as Prego Pasta Sauce)

 1 (15 oz) can kidney beans, drained and rinsed